 The official brochure and map for Bear Paw Battlefield is available for download below.
 Alternative accessible formats can be provided upon request.

 Nez Perce Trail Auto Tour

 The staff at the Nez Perce National Historic Trail have developed auto tours with travel instructions for retracing the route of the Nez Perce along with maps, graphics, and details about the confilct at sites you can see along the way.
-Download Auto Tour 8 for more details about the Bear Paw Battle, or email us to receive a free printed copy.
+Download Auto Tour 8 for more details about the Bear Paw Battle.